CarlosFdez/personalwebsite/portfolio_data/development/blog/0001-creating-supetroupe-dot-com/content.md

 This is the section where I thank the people that made this possible.

-I'd first like to thank [Alain Galvan](https://alain.xyz/) for allowing me to use own website as an example, and for answering my endless barrage of questions.
+I'd first like to thank [Alain Galvan](https://alain.xyz/) for allowing me to use his own website as an example, and for answering my endless barrage of questions.
 Several of the ideas in my portfolio came from his, and the published [source code](https://github.com/alaingalvan/alain.xyz) of that website was an excellent resource for when I got stuck.

 I'd also like to thank [Alain Meier](https://alainmeier.com/) and Francisco Marcano for many things, including helping me get started with frontend development and answering a lot of my questions.
 If it weren't for them I would only be a backend developer.